This list was originally published in 2022. It has been updated to include Scream VI.

 Stu Macher (Matthew Lillard) — Scream (1996)

-It may feel like sacrilege to have one of the OG killers smack-dab in the middle of a Ghostface ranking, but the competition is stiff!
+It may feel like sacrilege to have one of the OG killers toward the middle of a Ghostface ranking, but the competition is stiff!
 And Stu lays the groundwork for the legacy of second-tier killers that characterizes the bottom half of this list.
-When 2022 Scream’s Tara is naming the killer in Scream 2’s film-within-a-film Stab, she correctly identifies Billy but forgets Stu entirely.
+When 2022 Scream’s Tara is naming the killer in Scream 2’s film within a film, Stab, she correctly identifies Billy but forgets Stu entirely.
 It doesn’t help that Stu’s motivation is nebulous.
 There is, of course, an undercurrent of homoeroticism in his relationship with Billy, and perhaps if Scream had embraced that, Stu could have been a little more memorable.
 Alas, it was 1996.

 But the bloody finale of Scream works so well in part because it’s darkly hilarious, and that’s largely a credit to Stu (and Matthew Lillard).
 “My mom and dad are gonna be so mad at me” is a line reading for the ages.
 (Frankly, so is “liver alone.”)
 And while we can blame slippery fake blood for the happy accident of Billy hitting Stu in the head with a phone, Lillard’s improvised reaction is perfection.